 - Heirloom, Non-Hybrid, Non-GMO seeds

-Strawberry Spinach - Double Delicious
+Strawberry Spinach - Doubly Delicious

 Plants form a low rosette of spear-shaped leaves with serrated edges, before sending out long flowering stems that form "strawberry sticks".
 Tiny embryo fruits form at the leaf joints of the flowering stems.
 The fruits are pale green at first, before turning pinkish, followed by deep red.
 The fruits are similar looking to mulberries and are composed of many small fruitlets.

-This plant has spread around the world from North America, reaching Europe in the 1600s through exports of wool and birdseed.
+A native to most of North America throughout the United States and Canada, this delicious annual has spread around the world from North America, reaching Europe in the 1600s through exports of wool and birdseed.

 Use the leaves raw (good mesclun ingredient) or cooked like spinach and chard.
 The berries can top your morning granola, they can also be frozen or used to make jam.